|1. Theft of Insured items (not from a vehicle)

 Do make sure you check the policy wording for all terms and exclusions to make sure you get the right cover for you.

 Our FAQs are intended as a guide and are not exhaustive, you should not rely on these in their entirety and should read the Policy Wording for all policy Terms, Conditions and Exclusions.
-If you have any additional queries regarding our insurance please use our Contact Us section to call us during normal office hours or contact us by email.
+If you have any additional queries regarding our insurance please use our Contact Us section to get in touch.
 We will endeavour to respond to any queries within 24 business hours.